 If your vision of a perfect last day in Charlotte includes sitting back, relaxing with a picnic and a bottle of bubbly, then the third option may just be right for you.
 The outstanding Daniel Stowe Botanical Garden is just a short but worthwhile 30 minute drive west of Charlotte.
 The sprawling space was opened by Mr Stowe in the early 1990s and has slowly grown over the years.

 Stowe, who was once a textile executive, began with luscious meadows and woodlands along with impressive views of Lake Wylie.
 In the years since, the gardens have become even more vibrant with the addition of fountains, landscaped areas, a conservatory of tropical plants and a striking pavilion.

 As you wander around the gardens, top by the pavilion which features 20 Tuscan-style columns.
 It’s a brilliant spot to open up that picnic basket, enjoy the shade and soak in the gorgeous scenery.

 Where to Eat

 Begin your third day in Charlotte by enjoying a big breakfast at the Yolk.
 Rated as one of the best breakfast joints in town, you can even come back here and have pancakes for dinner.
 Stop by on your way through the 7th Street Public Market.

-A little out of the way, but worth the quick trip.
-Originating in the culinary city of Oaxaca, Tacos El Nevado serves up authentic $2 tacos that hit the spot every time.
+A little out of the way, but worth the quick trip is Tacos El Nevado.
+Originating in the culinary city of Oaxaca, it serves up authentic $2 tacos that hit the spot every time.